 Malta Citizenship Rights

 Malta has been a member of the European Union since 2004 and part of the Schengen Area since 2007.
-Citizenship under this programme grants the rights of full citizenship and access to all investment opportunities in Malta and throughout the European union open to Maltese and European Union citizens.
+Malta Citizenship by Investment grants the rights of full citizenship and access to all investment opportunities in Malta and throughout the European union open to Maltese and European Union citizens.

 Taxation of New Citizens

 Residents of Malta who are not domiciled in Malta are taxable on a remittance basis.
 The grant of Maltese citizenship to a non-domiciliary of Malta does not of itself, cause the beneficiary to acquire a new domicile of choice in Malta.
 Accordingly, non-doms who are not domiciled in Malta are not taxable on foreign source income not received in Malta and also not taxable on any capital gains arising outside Malta, whether remitted to Malta or otherwise.